FreeCAD/FreeCAD-documentation/wiki/Frequently_asked_questions.md

 ### Is FreeCAD really free?
 Even for commercial use?

-FreeCAD is _ page for more details.
+FreeCAD is [open-source software](http://en.wikipedia.org/wiki/Open-source_software), and is free not only to use, for yourself or for doing commercial work, but also to distribute, modify, or even use in a closed-source application.
+To summarize, you are free to do (almost) anything you want with it.
+See the [Licence](Licence.md) page for more details.

 ### How do I rotate the 3D view?